 Teigen just can't win, because our culture still doesn't let any woman be at peace with her body.
 Teigen is sick of it and so are we.

 Recently, after Teigen posted a bikini selfie on Instagram a commenter said she looked like she either "dropped 50 lbs overnight or has cancer."
 Teigen, who is known for clapping back at the trolls, responded "What would you prefer?"

 Teigen's body is her own and she doesn't owe anyone an explanation of how it changes or whether she's lost weight at all (we are talking about a former model here, mama knows her angles and may not have even dropped a pound).

 Of course, all this comes after Teigen previously talked about how she didn't end up back at her pre-baby weight after becoming a mom, an admission that came because internet commenters were always asking her how she could eat delicious food all the time (again, cookbook author) without gaining weight.
 Teigen explained that she wasn't gaining weight and wasn't in a hurry to get back to her pre-pregnancy number.

-"I am 20 pounds heavier than I was before Miles," she wrote. "[H]e's 10 months old.
-I never lost the last bit because I just love food too much.
+"I never lost the last bit because I just love food too much," she tweeted.
 Just coming to terms with my new normal, when I had this certain number for so long!"

 In a follow-up tweet, she explained that she would rather have the extra 20 pounds than a repeat of the weight loss she experienced after her first pregnancy when she experienced postpartum depression.